RiverLeeGitHub/Marble-Ball-Algorithm/README.md

 # Marble Ball Algorithm

 ## Introduction
+This is a self-invented algorithm to validate the connectivity of a connected region.
 Simulate a marble ball bouncing in an irregular connected region of a 2D image and sampled the positions of the ball in equal intervals of time.
 In this way, a time dimension can be added to the static image, combined with clustering methods, to finally divide the sub-regions of the irregular connected region.

 ## Demonstration